paulbarbu/blog/content/post/less-tricks.md

 `svn diff | colordiff | less -R`

 This will simulate for SVN what `git diff` does out of the box.

+This demonstrates that `less` can output colors as well and the pagination comes in handy so your terminal stays clean after viewing the diff.

 <small>Thumbnail image from https://pixabay.com/ </small>